-While learning how to build a fireplace surround for an electric fireplace, a DIY shiplap is one home makeover that will be sure to lighten your master bedroom and add character to it.
+While learning how to build a fireplace surround for an electric fireplace, a DIY shiplap is one home makeover that will be sure to lighten your master bedroom (you can choose the best electric bedroom fireplace here) and add character to it.
 It is a simple fireplace-surround design that is clean and neatly fits the space available.
 It brings plenty of texture and warmth to the existing fireplace and gives it a welcome feeling that will be instantly recognized by anyone that is visiting.
 The surround is also designed to be as effective as possible in bringing out the designer’s craftsmanship and a clear reflection of DIY quality work.

 This kind of fireplace-surround begins by breaking the wall around the fireplace to create enough space for the upgrade.
 The upgrade will fill in the broken sections and will act to seal off external influences.
 It will also allow you to hide the built-in cabling and electrical connections into the detail in a manner that proves effective and efficient for your home.
 You will also need to create a frame for the fireplace-surround, which can be constructed out of 2×4 boards placed above the fireplace and at the sides.
 These should be a short distance from the wall and not clinging to the wall.
 This is because placing them in this way creates adequate space to fit in the other components of the fireplace-surround.
 It ensures that the design is spaced out to provide that architectural statement to anyone that looks upon it.